The Magicks of Megas-tu: Plot

 While exploring near the center of the galaxy, the Federation starship USS Enterprise is caught inside an energy/matter vortex and its computer systems fail.
 A being named Lucien appears on the bridge, repairs the ship's systems and takes the crew to explore his planet, Megas-Tu, on which differing physical laws allow the existence of magic and witchcraft.
-Suddenly fearful at the approach of other Megans, Lucien teleports the crew back onto the Enterprise to prevent their being discovered.
+Suddenly fearful at the approach of other Megans, Lucien teleports the crew back onto the Enterprise to prevent their discovery.

 While waiting, the Enterprise crew experiment with using magic.
 Lucien warns the crew that their experiments will draw unwanted attention, but it is too late.
 The Enterprise crew are transported to what appears to be Salem during a witch trial in 1691.
 The Megans are an ageless species that, at one time, lived on Earth.
 Contrary to modern assumption, those executed during the witch trials were all real witches, which was how the Megans were driven from Earth.
 The Megans put humanity and the Enterprise crew on trial for what humans did to their people.
 Captain Kirk testifies that humanity has progressed since 1691.
 On examining their ship's records, the Megans conclude that the Enterprise coming to Megas-Tu was a freak accident and they need not fear human incursion.
 However, Lucien is condemned to eternal isolation for bringing humans to the Megans' world.

 Kirk argues that this is unreasonably cruel punishment in the case of Lucien, who alone among the Megans sought out humans for companionship.
 The Megans claim Lucien is Lucifer, but Kirk only scoffs at this, as he does not believe in the historicity of Christian traditions, and engages the Megans in a magical battle to determine Lucien's fate.
 The Megans then reveal that their threat to punish Lucien was only a test to determine if humanity had truly changed.
 On the basis of Kirk's compassion, they would welcome future human visits to their planet.
 They return the Enterprise to its native universe.